erykpawelek/libcamera_ros2_setup/README.md

 ```

 **Warning:**
-After running node you will propably get load of `INFO` and `WARNING` logs.
+After running node you will probably get load of `INFO` and `WARNING` logs.
 Don't mind them as long as there are is no `FATAL/ERROR`.
 The easiest test is to just test it using ROS2's `topic list` command.

 **Hint:**
-You may encounter `ERROR` coresponding to calibration files, but since it's your first test and you haven't created them it isn't a problem.
+You may encounter `ERROR` corresponding to calibration files, but since it's your first test and you haven't created them it isn't a problem.

 ```bash
 ros2 topic list